 Transit needs may differ from one location to the next, and projects pursued under this program have significant latitude on how the challenge of delivering community based transit will be delivered.
 The program categories listed below identify key project elements that can be pursued through the Project V funding source.
-Selection criteria will parallel Federal Transportation Administration (FTA) programs wherever possible to aid in streamlining the competitive process.
 The program categories eligible for funding through Project V are: